Character Beyond Camp

 Strategy (long-view thinking): Learning to think strategically and long-term benefits everyone—community, environment, and future self.
 Nature and survival make consequences visible.
 Preparation matters.
 Choices ripple outward.
 Tracking shows that understanding an animal isn’t just following footprints; it’s seeing the whole ecology.
 How do shelter and foraging shift with the seasons?
 Both the human and more-than-human way of thinking translate directly into daily decisions, helping kids pause, weigh options, plan ahead, and act with intention.

 Service (the tempering force): All of these qualities are honed and strengthened by service.
 Awareness deepens when it’s used to protect and care for others.
 Rationality gains meaning when grounded in responsibility to the group.
-Strategy becomes wiser when communal rather than self-serving.
+Strategy becomes wiser when it’s communal rather than self-serving.
 In nature and throughout human evolution, the strongest long-term strategies are usually cooperative.
 Character here isn’t about individual achievement; it’s about becoming someone others can rely on.

 Going Beyond Camp